Yuaika/learning/README.md

 # learning-opencv
-This project helps you to learn opencv.
+This project helps you to learn cv.